Volcanex/voice/README.md

 This project is designed to work with Python 3.10.
 While it may work with Python 3.9 or 3.11, using Python 3.12+ might cause compatibility issues with some dependencies.

+### CUDA/GPU Support

+To use GPU acceleration:

+1. Install the NVIDIA CUDA Toolkit (version 11.8 or higher) on your system
+2. Install PyTorch with CUDA support matching your installed CUDA version
+3. The system will automatically use GPU if available

+For CPU-only operation, no additional setup is required - the system will fall back to CPU processing.

 ## Usage

 ### Running the Server